 Moreover, they say, many integrateds are not managing to benefit from rising oil prices:

 Christian Science Monitor has what looks like a very interesting scoop: at least three US oil companies have been targeted by a new, sophisticated type of cyberattack that the publication believes could be originating from China.
 ExxonMobil, Marathon Oil and ConocoPhilips are the reported targets.
-The story comes just days after Google claimed attacks originating from China had targeted specific employees, and their friends.
+The report of course comes just days after Google claimed attacks originating from China had targeted specific employees, and their friends .

 The CSM says it has seen documents confirming that ‘bid data’ – highly sensitive commercial information discoveries and reserve estimates – had been sought in the attacks:

 The companies – Marathon Oil, ExxonMobil, and ConocoPhillips – didn’t realize the full extent of the attacks, which occurred in 2008, until the FBI alerted them that year and in early 2009.
 Federal officials told the companies proprietary information had been flowing out, including to computers overseas, a source familiar with the attacks says and documents show.

 The CSM couldn’t get any of the three companies to comment officially on the attacks, or even confirm them, but it says it spent five months talking to industry insiders, security experts, and ex-government officials to verify the attacks.